 - When was the last time system security got compromised by an employee?

 - Do all your systems have high-processing power?

-If you get nervous and insecure answering any of the above questions chances are high your technology infrastructure is not optimized for security and performance.
+If you get nervous and insecure answering any of the above questions, chances are high that your technology infrastructure is not optimized for security and performance.

-Make sure you conduct regular audits for assessing your network infrastructure, including workstations, printers, scanners, conference room equipment, and so on.
+Make sure you conduct regular audits to assess your network infrastructure, including workstations, printers, scanners, conference room equipment, and so on.